 Welcome to some writing fun!
 Here you can check out the new topic and just write.
 This is to help others flesh out areas of their stories and give others inspiration in the process.
 Each month there will be a new topic to write about and I will also be providing my own pieces to the mix.
 Please be respectful and do not steal others work.
 They have worked hard and so have you.
 You wouldn’t want someone to take your hard work.
 Use it as inspiration for a new idea, comment on their work, tell them how much you loved it!
 This is a place of encouragement, writing, and fun!

-This Months Theme: Interview One of Your Characters!
+August’s Theme: Interview One of Your Characters!

 July’s Theme: Create conflict for you character and what they will try as solutions: